f1337/f1337.github.io/README.md

-# hello, whirrled
+# 👋 hello, whirrled

-👋 Software polyglot and hardware tinkerer who loves working with Ruby, Rails, JavaScript, Go, HTTP-APIs, Docker, Raspberry Pi, and Arduino
+My name is Michael Fleet.
+I'm a software polyglot and hardware tinkerer, who loves working with Ruby, Rails, JavaScript, Go, HTTP-APIs, Docker, Raspberry Pi, and Arduino.

-antiracist✊
-autistic🧠
+Some other words that describe me: antiracist✊ autistic🧠
 Catholic📿